wolfSSL/wolfssl-examples/README.md

 examples demonstrating UDP, DTLS, non-blocking, session resumption, and multi-threading.

-When compiling CyaSSL for use with these examples, CyaSSL will need to be compiled with DTLS support:
+When compiling wolfSSL for use with these examples, wolfSSL will need to be compiled with DTLS support:

 ```
-cd cyassl-[version]
+cd wolfssl-[version]
 ./configure --enable-dtls
 ```